CPHCloud/envWP/README.md

 envWP
 =====

-A multi-envinonment development framework for Wordpress.
+A multi-envinonment development environment for Wordpress.
 Heavily inspired by Wordpress Skeleton by @markjaquith.

-####The problem
+#### Introduction
-Although in many aspects a great CMS, Wordpress is a very messy system.
+Although in many aspects a great CMS, Wordpress is a very messy app framework.
 There is no great way to handle multiple environements and the system is not context-aware.

-#### The solution (?)
 By bootstrapping Wordpress we are able to provide all the proper functionality for handling environments.
 Wordpress itself is installed in a subdirectory and can be updated without changing this functionality.
 This is possible via a slightly different structure than in your usual WP install.

 ##### The folder layout